 Albert Kemp's body was never found.
 He is commemorated at 29 The Ypres (Menin Gate) Memorial, Belgium.
 His name is located at panel 47 in the Commemorative Area at the Australian War Memorial.

 The family's home at 8 Normanby Ave is still standing, largely with the original façade and their street overall is also largely original.
 Her nephew and great-nieces remember a photo of Albert in his butcher's outfit, but its location is unknown.
 However, a photograph of Albert in his butcher's outfit and seated in his delivery vehicle is held by the Stonnington History Centre; it is possible that this is the same photograph they remember.
 Ethel never married either and lived until old age (her family think she may have had a boyfriend who died in World War II, but are uncertain of the authenticity of that story).
-She died about 1993.
+She died in 2003.
 She never liked to talk about the past, although carefully kept momentoes of her father.
 Her family describe her house as 'a museum'.

 Footnotes: 1.
 According to Sands & McDougall's Post Office directories, an A.E.
 Kemp had a butcher's shop at 101 Burwood Rd, Hawthorn, from 1909 and before that, from 1903 to 1908 at 100 Burwood Road.
 Between 1899 and 1901 an A.E.
 Kemp had a butcher's shop at 463 Spencer Street, West Melbourne.
 These dates are too early to have been our soldier, Albert Edward Kemp.
 It is also unlikely that Albert owned either shop, since they were some distance from his home in Caulfield.